 The program sounds great!
 What can I do to support this food access work in Maryland?

 This year the MMM program is operating on a reduced budget and we need financial help to run it.
 Food insecurity, already an enormous challenge in Maryland before the pandemic when it directly affected 1 in 9 Marylanders, has increased dramatically.
 The pandemic has also magnified structural inequalities with the most economically vulnerable being hit hardest.
 At the same time, local farmers—who have lost significant revenue—wonder how they will survive.
 Donations of any size will support this multitasking program that reduces hunger and supports Maryland farmers!
-Please email Heather if you are interested in supporting our work with a tax-deductible donation, you can make a donation here.
+If you are interested in supporting our work with a tax-deductible donation, you can make a donation here.

 I have more questions, who should I ask?